rte-france/l2rpn-baselines/CONTRIBUTE.md

 This document is a handbook to writing a new baseline.

-We provide a detailed guide and a [Template baseline](/l2rpn_baselines/Template) to help you getting started.
+We provide this guide and a [Template baseline](/l2rpn_baselines/Template) to help you getting started.

 # Handbook Menu
 *   [1.
 One baseline, one submodule](#one-baseline-one-submodule)